enia-architectes/TreeSize-File-Search-settings/README.md

 After you can decide which files you want to delete.

-Link to TreeSize software: https://www.jam-software.com/treesize/
+Link to TreeSize software: https://www.jam-software.com/treesize/ from JAM Software GmbH.